 Remember a couple of weeks ago when we were talking about cocktail meatballs and what brand to buy?
-It seems everyone is really picky about their cocktail meatballs!
-I received so many emails asking me which ones I liked.
+It seems everyone is really picky about their meatballs, when it comes to the cocktailing kind I received so many emails asking me which ones I liked.
 It really surprised me how many people have trouble finding a brand they want to purchase again and again.
+But hey, we are here to solve problems so here we go.

-Anyway, in between that post and this one, a brand I do a lot of work for contacted me and said they are now making meatballs...and could I try them.
+Ironically, in between that post and this one, a brand I do a lot of work for contacted me and said they are now making meatballs...and could I try them.
 Timely don't you think?
 I jumped at it because it was obvious all of you are looking for some you can love.
+So I took one for the team and tested them out.
+You're welcome.
+And as a little aside, I love to serve this appetizer alongside these Kicked-Up Classic Cocktail Meatballs, they just go together well.

-Best part?
-These meatballs are pork.
+Okay best part of these meatballs...they are pork.
 Which means they are super, super flavorful and a whole different animal in the taste department.
+Obviously you can use your favorite meatball, but I have to say I really enjoyed these.

-This holiday season, Johnsonville, partnered with Ocean Spray and Heinz to show off their meatballs in one of the most classic, cocktail meatball recipes out there.
-For years home cooks have been pouring these two ingredients together and serving them with their meatballs.
+So, here are the ingredients for the classic recipe with new meatballs.
+I mean home cooks have been pouring these two ingredients together and serving them with their meatballs for years and years.
 It's a holiday tradition and I'm sure many get-togethers wouldn't be the same without it.

 But, I had to change it.
-Tweak it a little and take it up a notch.
+Tweak it a little and take it up a notch for several reasons.

 The classic recipe is very tangy.
-It has a bite to it, not in a negative way, it's just there.
+It has a bite to it, not in a negative way, the bite is just there.
 And here is where my sensory training as a winemaker comes in...stay with me.

 During the holidays wine is definitely served at parties.
 Any food too acidic, makes it difficult to enjoy with wine.
 The magical food-wine pairing is lost when you have acidic wine and acidic food together in the same bite.
 You need mouthfeel.
 I also want food that hits all of my taste buds, not just one.
 The short story is, you need fat.
 Fat (food) + Acid (wine) = perfection.
 The acid in wine and fat in the food come together and make the perfect pairing.